 - Expressing yourself sincerely in a style that communicates how much you value the person’s time or advice.
 Being specific about something that occurred during your interaction is the best way to make sure you do not come across as generic.

 - Keeping the note brief and concise.
-Many people you interview with lead busy lives.
+Many people you interview lead busy lives.
 Never exceed two or three short paragraphs.

 - Proofreading and editing the note before sending it.
 After writing the letter make sure to give it one more review before sending it.